-If you landed on this article, we bet you already know what an espresso is.
-We are not talking about the definition here, though, but rather the pronunciation.
+If you’ve found this article, we bet you already know what an espresso is.
+We are not talking about the strict definition here, though, but rather the pronunciation.
 There is nothing more likely to induce eye-rolling from the person across the counter than an expresso order.

 As is the case with most mispronounced words, the best thing to do is look at it phonetically—(eh-spress-o).
 Also, important to note: espresso is both a noun and a verb.
 Meaning that it’s used as the name of the brew and the method in which it’s made.